Answered By: Jillian Silverberg Last Updated: Jul 26, 2022 Views: 40

 In New RefWorks, you cannot create multiple accounts.
 Instead of different accounts, users can create Projects.
 Projects allow users to maintain separate reference collections for different research projects.

-If you have multiple Legacy RefWorks accounts, you may consolidate them into your account in New RefWorks, with each legacy account becoming a project.
+If you have multiple Legacy RefWorks accounts, you can consolidate them into one account in New RefWorks, with each legacy account becoming a project.
 You can further consolidate from there.
 Click here to learn how to move references between different projects.

 The consolidation process is fairly easy: